-For 9th graders only: Class will convene as scheduled during the first quarter to cover the CPR and First Aid portion of the curriculum.
+For 9th graders only: Class will convene during the first quarter to cover the CPR and First Aid portion of the curriculum and as scheduled for fitness testing.
+The Virginia Health Standards of Learning are taught via Canvas during one quarter.

 For 10th graders only: Class will convene for one quarter to cover driver education and as scheduled for fitness testing.
-The Virginia Health Standards of Learning are taught via Canvas during one quarter.
+The Virginia Health Standards of Learning are taught via Canvas

 An amendment to § 22.1-205 Driver education programs, House Bill 1782, passed by the General Assembly of Virginia, calls for an additional parent/student driver education component to be included as part of the in-classroom portion of the driver education curriculum.
-In compliance with the new legislation, ACPS requires a 90-minute parent/student traffic safety presentation, to include a) parental responsibilities regarding juvenile driver behavior, b) juvenile driving restrictions pursuant to the Code of Virginia, and c) the dangers of driving while intoxicated and underage consumption of alcohol.
+In compliance with the new legislation, ACPS requires a 90-minute parent/ student traffic safety presentation, to include a) parental responsibilities regarding juvenile driver behavior, b) juvenile driving restrictions pursuant to the Code of Virginia, and c) the dangers of driving while intoxicated and underage consumption of alcohol.
 In addition, students will receive age-appropriate Family Life Education instruction in this course.
 Content will be based on state Standards of Learning, and parents/guardians will have the opportunity to opt their children out of instruction.

 Student is responsible for fees associated with this course.
 Fitbits are available for a nominal rental fee.
+High School Credits: 1 School Level: High School Grade: 9, 10 Length: one semester